grafnu/daq-1/docs/test_lab.md

 Be careful that the error doesn't come from a locally configured OVS instance.
 Check the output of `ovs-vsctl show` to make sure the wrong virtual bridge isn't running and confusing the logs.
-When DAQ is running configured for a physical switch, there should only be _one_ Bridge named _pri_ shown: if there's another (typically _sec_) bridge shown, then it means the system still thinks it's running with a non-physical switch (missing the `ext_intf` setting).
+When DAQ is running configured for a physical switch, there should only be _one_ Bridge named `pri` shown: if there's another (typically named `sec`) bridge shown, then it means the system still thinks it's running with a non-physical switch (missing the `ext_intf` setting).
 <pre>
 ~/daq$ <b>sudo ovs-vsctl show | fgrep Bridge</b>